Frank E. Brick

 This new centralized automated solution allowed for the reduction of delivery cost by over 85%, generating gross profit margins in access of 65%.
 Focusing on large Enterprise customers with several remote locations, Arsenal Digital was able to profitably grow revenues to over $32M yielding operating profits of over $ 7M and $ 5M in free cash flow.

 With the agreement of the Board and majority shareholders, Frank delivered a successful liquidity event by selling Arsenal Digital Solutions to IBM’s Global Services Division in early 2008.
 The value of this transaction was almost 4 times revenues.

 In 2007, Frank was selected for the prestigious "Entrepreneur of the Year" award by Ernst & Young for his accomplishments, including: leading Arsenal Digital to its sixth consecutive year of double-digit revenue growth, guiding the company to 206 percent increase in data under management and customer deployments in 2006.

-Frank was elected the new Chairman at the business meeting on January 20, 2019.
+Frank was elected the new Chairman of the Texas Laryngectomee Association (TLA) in 2019.